 Oh my goodness, it is true…!

 How could this happen and what was my evidence to support this thought?
-First of all let me clarify that I had not been abandoned as a child in the way we see abandonment.
-Yes, my parents separated and for a very short time I did see my dad on occasion.
+First of all, let me clarify that I had not been abandoned as a child in the way we see abandonment.
+Yes, my parents separated and for a very short time, I did see my dad on occasion.
 I lived with my mother and five brothers until the age of seven when my mother remarried and introduced me to three more brothers and one sister.
-My mother loved me and my step father did all that he could to provide for what we needed.
+My mother loved me and my stepfather did all that he could to provide for what we needed.
 I had all my basic needs covered including a roof over my head, clothes on my body and food in my stomach.
-I wasn’t a deprived child but I was a lonely child and I was lost child in the group.
+I wasn’t a deprived child but I was a lonely child and I was a lost child in the group.
 You can imagine how difficult it would have been to stand out in a family of 12.
 Imagine how difficult it would have been to be the parents of 10 kids?
-When you live life day to day in survival mode you can imagine that love and nurturing were not part of our daily routine.
-I don’t tell you this to gain your sympathy, I share this to give you insight to how I lived my life as an invisible child.
+When you live life day to day in survival mode you can imagine that love and nurture were not part of our daily routine.
+I don’t tell you this to gain your sympathy, I share this to give you insight into how I lived my life as an invisible child.

 Don’t get me wrong I love my family and I know my family loves me because to this day I know if I was in need they would be there for me in a heartbeat.
 What was missing in my life was the day to day show of affection and unconditional love that we all want in our lives and the result of what was missing in my life was more evidence of me being invisible.